 Service in Schools provides schools with resources to create and enhance their community service and service-learning programs.
 Through the monthly newsletter and this website, Service in Schools regularly communicates upcoming school and student opportunities, professional learning workshops, local service projects, partners, and helpful resources.
 Service in Schools offers a range of resources for schools to empower students, as well as recognizes and helps schools sustain outstanding service and service-learning programs.
 Learn more about Service in Schools’ programs.

 Service-learning is a teaching and learning strategy that integrates meaningful community service with classroom curriculum, allowing students to connect academic studies with real-life solutions in order to strengthen communities.
 Within the classroom, students identify community needs, apply their skills and studies to research solutions and plan service activities, implement the activities, and evaluate and reflect on the experiences and impact.
 Learn more about service-learning opportunities and resources for NYC students and educators.

 Each school year, Service in Schools provides professional learning workshops for schools interested and ready to implement service-learning, a teaching strategy that integrates meaningful community service with classroom curriculum.
 The workshops provide strategies for building a culture of service and service-learning in your school community as well as how to evaluate its impact on students' achievement.
-The Service in Schools Service-Learning Institute offers K-12 teachers in all content areas the opportunity to participate in three full-days of professional learning focused on connecting service to classroom curriculum and leading students through action that helps the community.
+The Service in Schools Service-Learning Institute offers K-12 teachers in all content areas the opportunity to participate in four full-days of professional learning focused on connecting service to classroom curriculum and leading students through action that helps the community.

 Community service is an activity that engages students with real-life solutions to strengthen communities.
 Learn more about community service opportunities and resources for NYC students and educators.